Last updated 5th November

 While being told to “stay alert and stay safe” bikers can now:

-- Ride out for a picnic, to sunbathe or relax
+- Ride out for exercise locally

 - Ride out to play sports with members of their own household